Miscellaneous

 In Irish folklore the wood is touched to thank the goblins living inside for good luck.
 The Greeks worshipped the oak because it was the sacred tree of Zeus and the Celts believed that spirits lived in trees.
 Touching these trees brought good luck.

 Like many pagan beliefs, superstition has become part of the Christian faith.
 Some people associate it with the cross.
 The Jewish version of the origin of the expression takes us back to the 15th century, during the Inquisition.
 Jews took refuge from the inquisitors in hidden synagogues built of wood.
-When newcomers wanted to be let in, they would beat a code into the wood, known to the insiders.
+When newcomers wanted to be let in, they would beat a certain code into the wood, known to the insiders.
 Many lives were saved in this way and the act of knocking on wood has remained as a gesture of good luck.

 The expression itself is relatively modern.
 In the UK the saying has the form "touch the wood", and records can be traced back to 1899.
 The American equivalent - knoch on wood - is even more recent, first appearing in a document in 1905.